suse-edge/atip/telco-examples/mgmt-cluster/multi-node/README.md

 You need to modify the following values in the `mgmt-cluster-multinode.yaml` file:

 - `${ROOT_PASSWORD}` - The root password for the management cluster.
 This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-multinode.yaml` file.
+The final rancher password will be configured based on the file `custom/files/basic-setup.sh`.
 - `${SCC_REGISTRATION_CODE}` - The registration code for the SUSE Customer Center for the SLE Micro product.
 This could be obtained from the SUSE Customer Center and replacing the value in the `mgmt-cluster-multinode.yaml` file.
 - `${KUBERNETES_VERSION}` - The version of kubernetes to be used in the management cluster (e.g. `v1.28.8+rke2r1`).
 - `${API_HOST}` - The API host for the management cluster (e.g `192.168.122.10.sslip.io`).